albrow/dependency-linearization/README.md

 some phases need to be executed before others.
 3. I needed a way to "linearize" the dependent phases, i.e. sort them into a list of phases which is safe to execute sequentially.
+4. Whatever method I choose needs a way to detect cycles and report an error if there is one.
+This would indicate there is some cyclical dependencies which cannot be linearized.

 The first implementation I picked (somewhat randomly) for zoom demonstrated that the concept could work, and that it made the code easier to manage.
 But it had a huge impact